LordShiva88/Polling_Survey_Client/README.md

    - Detailed information about the survey.
    - Authorized users can vote.
    - Pro users can add comments.
-   - Visual representation of survey results with charts.
    - Like or dislike a survey.
    - Report a survey for inappropriate content.

 4. **Pricing Page (Public)**

    - Integrate a payment system for users to become pro users.
-   - Pro user navigation link in the home page navbar.
    - User role changes to pro-user on successful payment.

 5. **User Authentication 📤**